 - flexible trainers or plimsolls for outdoor P.E.

-- red cotton T-shirt of a suitable length to be tucked into shorts.
+- red polo shirt with the school logo, of a suitable length to be tucked into shorts.

-During cold weather a plain black or navy blue tracksuit may be worn for outdoor P.E.
+During cold weather plain black jogging trousers or black leggings may be worn for outdoor P.E. with a school sweatshirt.

 Wellies or alternative footwear may be brought into school to change into for outdoor playtimes.